Yuzi-Liang/2048/README.md

 2. Evaluate if there is any block can be combined
 3. Evaluate if one game is ended
 4. Scroll the game board in 4 directions
-5. Store records of scores from past players and their names
+5. Store records of scores from past players and their names locally
 6. Deploy on local machine and web

 Required libraries: swing, KeyAdapter, KeyEvent, 2DArray